Anish2311/Anish2311/README.md

 - 👋 Hi there.
-I’m Venkatesh, a class 12 student.
+I’m Venkatesh, a first year student at NITA.
 - 👀 I’m interested in creating interactive web pages using HTML, CSS and JavaScript.
 I'm also interested in solving problems provided by leetcode using python3.
 - 🌱 I’m currently learning about web servers and backend development.